Matei87/rental-cars/README.md

 # Rentalcars

-Rentalcars is a rental website where you can rent cars.
+Rentalcars is a rental website where you can rent cars

 # Frontend